2014 Law Conference for Tennessee Practitioners

 - Business entity laws.
 Learn what every litigator needs to know about business entity laws in Tennessee.

 - Family law.
-Get up to date on the latest developments in the family law area.
+Get highlights on the latest developments in the family law area.

 - Will drafting.
 Get a checklist for provisions to be included in a will today.